 The tenant must be present at the inspections required by the PRPHA.
-If the tenant cannot attend, they must authorize any adult family member.
+If the tenant cannot attend, they must provide written authorization for an adult member to be present.
 The inspector will conduct the inspection and leave a copy of the inspection report in the unit.